RupeshKumar4511/DBMS-SQL-Queries-/README.md

 # ER Model Constraints :
 1. Key Integrity constraints
 2. Entity Integrity constraints
-3. Refrential Entity Integrity constraints
+3. Refrential Integrity constraints
+4. Domain Integrity constraints

 # Note
-when we make relationship attributes/relationship setin an ER diagram then to convert it into the ER model, we have make a new table for the relationship set which have primary key of both the tables(which are entities in ER diagram) in which relationships establishes.
+when we make relationship attributes/relationship set in an ER diagram then to convert it into the ER model, we have make a new table for the relationship set which have primary key of both the tables(which are entities in ER diagram) in which relationships establishes.